 This article is part of our FantasyAces NBA series.

-There is value to be had, and identifying it will allow you to spend on top-tier players to round out your lineup.
+There is value to be had on FantasyAces, and identifying that value will allow you to spend on top-tier players to round out your lineup.

 Without further ado, value plays for this weekend on FantasyAces.

 G: C.J.
 McCollum, POR at PHX ($4,200): McCollum is expected to be one of the highest-owned players Friday night and likely for several days to come until his price rises.
 For now, though, he's a steal for just $4,200 on FantasyAces, as evidenced by his massive 48-fantasy point night in Wednesday's opener against the Pelicans.
 McCollum is the clear number two option behind Damian Lillard, and he will continue to take a lot of shots in lieu of other offensive weapons in Portland.
 His usage rate so far this season is a whopping 25.3, and it's expected to rise with Lillard being the only other option on offense.

 G: Isaiah Canaan, PHI vs. UTA ($4,000): Canaan is the Sixers' starting point guard for the time being, which makes him a solid value option at $4,000 on FantasyAces.
 He played 38 minutes against the Celtics on Wednesday night, and was able to score 18 points while grabbing seven rebounds and a few assists.
 Considering the lack of depth at guard for the Sixers, Canaan is expected to see heavy minutes every night until both Tony Wroten and Kendall Marshall return from torn ACLs.
 Last season, Canaan averaged just under 18 points per 36 minutes.
 This season, he is playing those minutes.
 At just $4,000, he gives you a low-floor, high-ceiling option for a massive discount.